-Every participant will receive a digital Certificate of Participation.
+Every participant will be able to download a digital Certificate of Participation.

-There are tangible benefits for the short-listed artists:
+There are tangible benefits for the junior finalists:

 seen by a wide audience.

-Your art will be sold by online auction or in our gallery alongside our main collections.
+sold by online auction alongside our main collections.

 Every year the standard of artwork goes up and deliberations take longer!